 It is legal in the UK, but it’s a grey area.
 The Highway Code says “when filtering in slow-moving traffic, take care and keep your speed low” so it all depends on the definition of slow-moving and what speed is low.
 So, technically, you can’t say that filtering at 70mph is careless driving, but it’s important to consider if you’re being reasonable – if you’re hit when filtering, that’s what you’ll have to prove.
 If you’ve just overtaken a car going 10mph faster than them, they won’t bat an eyelid because it appeared reasonable to them.
 But if you went by 40mph faster, that’s when you might lose that reasonableness.
 And when you’re on your back staring at the sky, those people will be only happy to tell the coppers what they thought of your filtering.

-Probably, but not necessarily.
 The biggest error people make is going too fast at the wrong time.
 Filtering isn’t done at one speed - you should be altering it constantly depending on what the situation is.
 So when you’re coming up to junctions, entrances, exits and so on, you need to back off and wait and see – then 10mph could be much too fast.
-If there’s a gap you can’t see into, the car thats about to stick its bonnet out can’t see you either.
+If there’s a gap you can’t see into, the car that’s about to stick its bonnet out can’t see you either.
 Beware.

 Everyone tends to have a speed at which they’re comfortable filtering at on multi-lane roads.
 There’s not a set number beyond which it’s dangerous - it’s down to personal judgement.
 Personally, once speeds get up to about 40 to 50mph I start to become slightly uncomfortable.
 If traffic is moving heavily in queues at 70mph and you want to dive down the middle, good luck.
 I’m not that brave any more.

 Let them pass as soon as you can.
-The fewer bikes there are around, the more risky filtering becomes because drivers won’t expect you.
+The fewer bikes there are around, the riskier filtering becomes because drivers won’t expect you.
 If there’s a good through-put of bikes, people tend to become bike aware.
-That’s why if a bike comes up behind me I’m only too happy to let them pass.
+That’s why if a bike comes up behind me, I’m only too happy to let them pass.
 He can wake all the car drivers up and I’ll follow when they’re more aware - a bit selfish I know, but you make your own luck.